Time-stamped data

 We will use a special tool for that, TreeAnnotator.

-Note that TreeAnnotator only parses a tree log file into an output text file, but it will not allow you to visualize summary trees.
-Visualization has to be done with other programs (see next section).
+Note that TreeAnnotator only parses a tree log file into an output text file, but the visualization has to be done with other programs (see next section).

 Visualizing the trees